Laboratory-Imaging/JOBS-examples/NIS_v6.10/42-Following_moving_object/README.md

 We save everything (by connecting the nodes to save nodes): original image, detected binary object (for validation) and the object coordinates.

-We connected BrightSpots node to Fluo (meaning all fluorescence channels) because we want to be very generic about the inputs.
+We connected BrightSpots node to "Fluo" (meaning all fluorescence channels) because we want to be very generic about the inputs.
 BrightSpots node makes average intensity if the channel has more components.
 For different modality (e.g. brightfield) the threshold may be more appropriate.

 ![GA3 recipe: largest object coordinates](images/14-ga3_bouncing_ball_graph.png)